What is software testing life cycle (STLC)?

 Exit criteria: all test completed; test reports created

 Phase 6 – Test cycle closure

-In the final phase of the Software Testing Life Cycle the development team create a report.
+In the final phase of the Software Testing Life Cycle, the development team creates a report.
 The report details bugs and defects.
 The team will document the testing process.
-They will explain results of their work.
+They will explain the results of their work.
 The team will compare actual results with expected results.
-The report the team creates should take audience into account.
+The report the team creates should take the audience into account.
 If the target audience is the engineering team the reporting should be technical; if the target is the company’s business development team, much less so.

 Entry criteria: test results logged and collected